 When the chips are down and the mud is flying, you want a no-holds-barred cyclocross bike that is up to the challenge.

 The Trek Boone 6 has been developed from racing in the mud of Flanders and the hardpan of the Midwest.
 A light and nimble feel along with a rugged design allows the Boone 6 to fly up hills and still take a beating on rough, technical courses.
 Make no mistake, this isn't a "pretend" 'cross bike that was really meant for gravel touring.
-World Cup victores and national championships tell the story.
+World Cup victories and World Championships won on the previous Boone models helped make the Boone 6 a bike for the very best.